 - Right-click on the application and select End task.

-If you find it easier, you can also simply left-click on the application and click on the End task button in the bottom right-hand corner of the Task Manager window once the program is selected.
+If you find it easier, you can also left-click on the application and click on the End task button in the bottom right-hand corner of the Task Manager window once the program is selected.

 Note: In step 2, you could instead select the processes tab, however items listed there change position all the time and it might be a little challenging selecting your application.